Overcoming The Object-Relational Impedance Mismatch

-In the early 1990s the differences between the two approaches was labeled the “object-relational impedance mismatch”, or simply “impedance mismatch” for short, labels that are still in common use today.
-Much of the conversation about the impedance mismatch focus on the technical differences between object and relational technologies, and rightfully so because although there are deceptive similarities there are also subtle yet important differences.
+In the early 1990s the differences between the two approaches was labeled the “object-relational impedance mismatch”, or simply “impedance mismatch” for short.
+These labels are still in common use today.
+Much of the conversation about the impedance mismatch focus on the technical differences between object and relational technologies.
+Confusingly, there are deceptive similarities there are also subtle yet important differences.
 Luckily, there are strategies for overcoming the O/R impedance mismatch.

 Why does this impedance mismatch exist?
 The object-oriented paradigm is based on proven software engineering principles.
 The relational paradigm, however, is based on proven mathematical principles.
 Because the underlying paradigms are different the two technologies do not work together seamlessly.
-The impedance mismatch becomes apparent when you look at the preferred approach to access: With the object paradigm you traverse objects via their relationships whereas with the relational paradigm you join the data rows of tables.
-This fundamental difference results in a non-ideal combination of object and relational technologies, although when have you ever used two different things together without a few hitches?
+The impedance mismatch becomes apparent when you look at the preferred approach to access.
+With the object paradigm you traverse objects via their relationships whereas with the relational paradigm you join the data rows of tables.
+This fundamental difference results in a non-ideal combination of object and relational technologies?

 To succeed using objects and relational databases together you need to understand both paradigms, and their differences, and then make intelligent tradeoffs based on that knowledge.
 Relational Databases 101 overviews relational databases and Data Modeling 101 describes the basics of data modeling, providing you with sufficient background to understand the relational paradigm.
 Similarly Object-Orientation 101 overviews object-orientation and the UML, explaining the basics of the object-oriented paradigm.
 Until you understand both paradigms, and gain real-world experience working in both technologies, it will be very difficult to see past the deceptive similarities between the two.

 The easiest similarity/difference to observe is the different types in object languages and in relational databases.
 On the subtle side, Java has a string and an int whereas Oracle has a varchar and a smallint.
-Although values are stored and manipulated differently, it’s fairly straightforward to convert back and forth and DB access libraries such as JDBC handle them automatically.
+Luckily, it’s fairly straightforward to convert back and forth.
 However, on the not-so-subtle side Java has collections whereas Oracle has tables, clearly not the same concepts.
 Oracle has blobs whereas Java has objects, once again clearly not the same concepts.

 Figure 1 depicts a physical data model (PDM) using UML data modeling notation.
 Figure 2 depicts a UML class diagram.
 On the surface they look like very similar diagrams, and on the surface they in fact are.
 It’s how you arrive at the two diagrams that can be very different.